-In my next co-op writing class, we are going to read a few of these snow day books and then create a chronological story about a snow day of our own.
+In my next writing class, we are going to read a few of these snow day books and then create a chronological story about a snow day of our own.
 The following snow day books will help us get our ideas flowing as we write our own snow day stories.

 Snow Day Books with Favorites

-Froggy Gets Dressed by Jonathan London is definitely not a favorite of mine but it is a perfect snowy day book, as it emphasizes the difficulties of getting ready to go out in the snow.
+Froggy Gets Dressedby Jonathan London is definitely not a favorite of mine but it is a perfect “snowy day” book, as it emphasizes the difficulties of getting ready to go out in the snow.
 It’s a funny story about a silly froggy.

 The Mitten by Jan Brett is a retelling of a traditional story of animals all crowding in a woven mitten during a cold snowy day.
-I love how in Jan Brett’s version, she includes pictures of the chlid’s adventures too, along with the animals’ story.
+I love how in Jan Brett’s version, she includes pictures of the child’s adventures too, along with the animals’ story.

 Katy and the Big Snow by Virginia Lee Burton shares one of the author’s characteristic vehicle characters, this time a tractor that pushes a snow plow.
 It’s great when dear Katy can come to the rescue on a snow day!